 These are all things you should keep in mind when buying health insurance plan.

 It’s also important to consider cost.
-Plans can differ greatly in cost; it depends on the amount of coverage you anticipate needing.
-Make sure you know what’s covered and what’s expected out-of-pocket.
+Plans can differ greatly; it depends on the amount of coverage you anticipate needing.
+Make sure you know what’s covered and what’s expected out-of-pocket before signing up for a plan.

 - Employer-based coverage